The Revenant (2015 film): Box office

 The Revenant grossed $183.6 million in the United States and Canada and $349.3 million in other countries for a worldwide total of $533 million, against a production budget of $135 million.
 In March 2016, before the film had completed its theatrical domestic and international runs, Deadline Hollywood calculated the net profit of the film to be $61.6 million when factoring together all expenses and revenues.

 In North America, The Revenant opened in limited release on December 25, 2015, and over the weekend grossed $474,560 from four theaters in New York City and Los Angeles ($118,640 per screen), finishing twenty-third at the box office.
 It was the second-biggest theater average of 2015 behind the $130,000 four-screen debut of Steve Jobs.
 The film earned a total of $1.6 million from its two-week limited run before expanding wide on January 8, 2016, across 3,371 theaters.

-It made $2.3 million from its early Thursday preview showings from 2,510 theaters.
+It earned $2.3 million from its early Thursday preview showings from 2,510 theaters.
 On its opening day, the film earned $14.4 million, ranking first at the box office.
 The film grossed $39.8 million in its opening weekend from 3,375 theaters, exceeding initial projections by 70%, and finishing second at the box office behind Star Wars: The Force Awakens ($42.4 million), which was on its fourth weekend of play.
 It was the director's biggest opening of all time, and the fourth-biggest for DiCaprio and supporting actor Tom Hardy.
-Critics noted that The Force Awakens had an advantage, considering that it was playing at 781 more theaters, that Sunday matinees are family-friendly, and since it had the benefit of playing in all North American IMAX theaters.
+Critics noted that The Force Awakens had an advantage from playing at 781 more theaters, family-friendly Sunday matinees, and all North American IMAX theaters.
 Nevertheless, The Revenant played very balanced across the US and overperformed in all states except the Northeast region.
-Its wide release weekend is among the top openings in the month of January.
+Its wide release weekend is among the top openings in January.
 It topped the box office in its fifth weekend overall and third weekend in wide release after competing with Ride Along 2 in its second weekend.
-It added a $16 million in its third weekend, which was down 49.7% but topped the box office, despite a blizzard blanketing most of the East Coast which reportedly hurt many films' box office performance.
+It added $16 million in its third weekend, which was down 49.7% but topped the box office, despite a blizzard blanketing most of the East Coast which reportedly hurt many films' box office performance.
 The following weekend it was overtaken by Fox's own animated movie Kung Fu Panda 3 thereby topping the box office for one weekend.
 Following the announcement of the Oscar nominees on January 14, The Revenant witnessed the biggest boost among the Best Picture category, jumping from $54.1 million to $170.5 million, an increase of +215% up to the Oscar ceremony in the weekend ending February 28.